-(i) Where the speaker lives less than a 300-km drive from the place where he or she will speak, the least of (a) $0.30 per driven kilometre, round trip; (b) the return bus fare, if bus travel is available; or (c) the return train fare, if train travel is available.
+(i) Where the speaker lives less than a 300-km drive (include ferry costs, if any) from the place where he or she will speak, the least of (a) $0.30 per driven kilometre, round trip; (b) the return bus fare, if bus travel is available; or (c) the return train fare, if train travel is available.

 (ii) in any other case, the lowest air fare available at time of booking, preferably booked at least 45 days before the date of travel, together with $0.30 per driven km between the speaker’s place of residence and the airport of departure and return, if such distance is greater than 50 km one way.